LuisSalas94/design_patterns/README.md

 - 🎥 **YouTube Video – Bridge Design Pattern Explained**: [Coming Soon](#)
 - 📂 See the Java implementation: [Bridge in the repository](https://github.com/LuisSalas94/design_patterns/tree/main/src/main/java/org/fernando/structural/bridge)

+## 🧱 Composite Pattern (Structural)

+### 📖 Overview

+The **Composite** pattern composes objects into tree-like structures to represent part-whole hierarchies.
+It lets clients treat individual objects and compositions of objects uniformly.
+This is useful when you need to work with recursive structures like file systems, UI components, or organizational charts.

+It simplifies client code by abstracting away the difference between leaf and composite nodes.

+### 🔧 Purpose

+- Represent part-whole hierarchies with uniform interfaces
+- Treat individual objects and groups of objects the same way
+- Simplify recursive structures through polymorphism
+- Promote consistency and transparency in object management

+---

+### 🛠️ When to Use Composite

+- When you need to represent hierarchical structures (e.g., trees, folders, UI components)
+- When clients should treat simple (leaf) and complex (composite) objects uniformly
+- When you want to simplify code that deals with group/individual logic
+- When operations should apply recursively across object structures

+---

+### 📚 Learn More

+- 📄 **Medium Article – Structural Design Patterns: Composite**: [Link](https://blog.stackademic.com/structural-design-patterns-composite-646b758c0783)
+- 🎥 **YouTube Video – Composite Design Pattern Explained**: [Coming Soon](#)
+- 📂 See the Java implementation: [Composite in the repository](https://github.com/LuisSalas94/design_patterns/tree/main/src/main/java/org/fernando/structural/composite)